|

 likelihood of the copula model is not known in closed form, or when the

-researcher has a set of dependence measures or other functionals of the copula
+researcher has a set of dependence measures or other functionals

-as a goodness-of-fit test.
-The results apply to both iid and time series data.
-We analyze the finite-sample behavior of these
+restrictions as a goodness-of-fit test.
+The results apply to both iid and time

-estimators in an extensive simulation study.
-We apply the model to a group of
+study.
+We apply the model to a group of seven financial stock returns and find

-tail dependence, and mild evidence that the dependence between these assets is
+evidence of statistically significant tail dependence, and mild evidence that

-stronger in crashes than booms.
+the dependence between these assets is stronger in crashes than booms.

 __________________________________________